jeffbinder/visions-and-revisions/README.md

 > john lennon, using computers, in the middle of the night with an artificial intelligence expert **asking**, could you predict such things?
 > john lennon, using computers, in the middle of the night **hears** an artificial intelligence expert asking, could you predict such things?

+## Changing the author

+The finetuned model also incorporates information about the authors of the poem it is trained on.
+Based on this, it is possible to give the program hints about the author of a poem as well as the title.

+For example, here is the first stanza of "I Wandered Lonely as a Cloud" by William Wordsworth:

+> I wandered lonely as a cloud
+> That floats on high o'er vales and hills,
+> When all at once I saw a crowd,
+> A host, of golden daffodils,
+> Beside the lake, beneath the trees,
+> Fluttering and dancing in the breeze.

+I told the AI that this poem was called "Rime of the Ancient Mariner" by Samuel Taylor Coleridge.
+Here is its revision:

+> He fired blindly at a whale
+> That shot straight out like a dart and died,
+> Till all at once he blew a gale,
+> A blast, till nothing unified,
+> Except the blast, engulfed the whale,
+> Shattering and snapping in the gale.

+Entering "The Raven" by Edgar Allan Poe gave very different results:

+> While standing staring at a bird
+> I watched it tick like a moth in space,
+> Till all at once I heard a word,
+> A phrase, no longer commonplace,
+> Without a rhyme, without a plot,
+> Fragmented and twisted in a knot.

+## BERT-rimés

+[Bouts-rimés](https://en.wikipedia.org/wiki/Bouts-Rimés) is an old French game in which one person selects a series of rhyming words and another person composes a poem using them.
+The idea is to pick words that are tricky to use–words that don't seem to make sense together–so that it is a challenge to create a coherent, natural-sounding poem.
+BERT, it turns out, is able to play this game, sort of.

+Doing this was a little tricky, since BERT is not ideal for generating wholly new text.
+To start with, I wrote a function that generates words in order, following a specified meter and inserting the rhyming words at the ends of the lines.
+The results at this point are generally not so good; however, this stage is necessary so as to choose a syllable structure that fits the meter while roughly suiting the patterns of the English language.
+I then run the revision procedure to turn this initial text into something more coherent.

+For example, I entered the rhyming words from the first stanza of "I Wandered Lonely as a Cloud": cloud, hills, crowd, daffodils, trees, breeze.
+I set the verse form to iambic quadrimeter (which is the form used by the original poem) and also entered the title and author of the original.
+Here is the almost totally nonsensical initial output:

+> Opponents simulator cloud,
+> The education rocked a hills.
+> Recapture to a hui crowd,
+> Royale disposed the daffodils.
+> A vickers macy shrines and trees,
+> And overseeing of a breeze.

+Here is the output after 35 rounds of revision:

+> Another solitary cloud.
+> The disappearance of the hills.
+> Returning to the evening crowd,
+> Alone among the daffodils,
+> The flowers drifting through the trees,
+> In expectation of a breeze.

+As another example, I asked for an iambic pentameter couplet using the rhyming words "storm" and "form."
+This time I did not specify any title or author.
+Here is the result:

+> Results included project solar storm,
+> The first proposal for another form.

+## Metalizer

+I also included a feature that enables you to bias the output toward an arbitrary vocabulary.
+I tested this out using the data from Iain Barr's [analysis of the vocabulary of heavy metal lyrics](https://github.com/ijmbarr/pythonic-metal).
+Suppose, for instance, "I Wandered Lonely as a Cloud" is not metal enough for your tastes.
+Perhaps you would prefer this machine-generated alternative:

+> Rage flooded slowly through her veins
+> That burned as cold as the sky and ground,
+> Then all at once she dropped her chains,
+> And spit, spit hatred underground,
+> Into her flesh, into the stone,
+> Vibrated and rattled in her bone.

 ## How it works

 This program works with the [BERT](https://arxiv.org/pdf/1810.04805v2.pdf) language model, which is based on the [Transformer](https://arxiv.org/pdf/1706.03762.pdf) architecture.
 (BERT is related to the [GPT-2](https://openai.com/blog/better-language-models/) model used in [Talk to Transformer](https://talktotransformer.com/), although it uses a different network configuration and data set; whereas GPT-2 is trained on text from the internet, BERT is trained on books and Wikipedia articles.)